 Facebook contains too much data about you and yours.
-Users share information related to their biography, occupation, date of birth, phone numbers, etc in their profiles.
-This info, if hacked and passed into wrong hands, can lead to identity theft.
-Among other information that users share on the social networking site are images and videos that contain images of your near and dear.
+Users share information related to their biography, occupation, date of birth, phone numbers, etc, in their profiles.
+This info, if hacked and passed into the wrong hands, can lead to identity theft.
+Among other information that users share on social networking sites are images and videos that contain images of your near and dear.
 You won’t want any harm to come to you or your near and dears.
-This is why we stress on the need to secure your Facebook account properly.
+This is why we stress the need to secure your Facebook account properly.
 This article talks about the new initiative by the social networking site to secure your Facebook account.

 Facebook Security Checkup

 Facebook says it is concerned with the security of your account and hence started an initiative to protect your account from being hacked or misused by others.
-The initiative is basically reviewing your information such as devices you are logged in from and setting up alerts when someone or you log in from a different device or a different geographical location.
+The initiative is reviewing your information, such as devices you are logged in from, and setting up alerts when someone or you login from a different device or geographical location.

-Log out of unused devices logged into Facebook
+Log out of unused devices logged in Facebook

 It won’t be a problem if you remove all devices and then try to login using one of the removed devices.
 At most, Facebook will block the attempt to login and send you an SMS or email informing you of the login attempt.
-If you authorize the login, you will be able to access your account from that device again.
+If you authorize the login, you can access your account from that device again.

 Enable Login Alerts

 The second step in Facebook wizard to protect your Facebook account is to set up alerts for login.
-This way, Facebook will make sure you get an alert when a suspicious login attempt is detected.
-In most cases, it could you yourself using another device than you normally use – such as using Facebook app from a different phone.
-If you start using a proxy, then too, you will be notified and the login attempt will be blocked until you authorize the proxy location.
+This way, Facebook will ensure you get an alert when a suspicious login attempt is detected.
+In most cases, it could be you using another device then you normally use – such as using the Facebook app from a different phone.
+If you start using a proxy, then too, you will be notified, and the login attempt will be blocked until you authorize the proxy location.
 It’s the same case with new devices too.

 IMPORTANT: Make sure you have given an email ID and/or phone number to Facebook before you enable Facebook Alerts because if you don’t, you will lose your account forever.
-Facebook sends you code or something that you might have to enter before you can login using a new device or when logging in from a new location (physically or through proxy).
-You can still get access to your Facebook account if you failed to provide email and/or phone number but the process will be tedious as you will be asked to send certain documents that will validate your identity before Facebook allows you access to your account.
+Facebook sends you a code or something that you might have to enter before you can login using a new device or when logging in from a new location (physically or through a proxy).
+You can still get access to your Facebook account if you fail to provide your email and/or phone number, but the process will be tedious as you will be asked to send certain documents that will validate your identity before Facebook allows you access to your account.

 Set up a strong password

-A 10 character password is sufficient provided you use both cases of alphabet, some numbers and few special characters in the password.
+A 10-character password is sufficient, provided you use both cases of the alphabet, some numbers and a few special characters in the password.
 Do not use [email protected]$$w0rd as it too is easily hackable.
 Think of something better.
-I would suggest using a cloud based password manager such as Lastpass so that you can generate tough passwords without having the need to remember them.
-Lastpass and similar password apps or browser extensions can perform the login process for you.
+I would suggest using a cloud-based password manager so that you can generate tough passwords without needing to remember them.
+Password apps or browser extensions can perform the login process for you.
 If interested, check out the list of free password managers.

 Link to access Facebook Security Initiative: facebook.com/help/securitycheckup.

 Please remember that security is different from privacy.
-To see how to get optimal privacy, read our post of best Facebook privacy settings.
+To get optimal privacy, read our post on the best Facebook privacy settings.